-We introduced PlantFUNCO, a database to allow the community further inspection of the crosstalk between evolution and epigenomics/functional-genomics.
+We introduced PlantFUNCO, a database that allows for further inspection of the crosstalk between evolution and epigenomics/functional genomics.
 This database is derived from two resources presented and analysed in this work for three well-established plant models.
-On one hand, we generated inter-species CS using hiHMM (Fig. 1).
-While this flexible framework provides a consistent definition of CS across multiple genomes, making easier the extrapolation of intra-species analyses between them, the stack approach allows the understanding of the potential epigenomic regulation over several tissues/conditions such as differentiating constitutively active/repressive regions (Vu and Ernst, 2022).
-CS link with different types of evolutionary information setted a foundation for the epigenomics inter-species perspective (Fig. 3; Fig. 4; Supplementary Fig. S3; Supplementary Fig. S4).
-It should be noted that all the approaches have trade-offs so this resource should be considered complementary to and not a replacement to other single-species/condition annotations.
-On the other hand, we obtained functional genomics conservation scores using LECIF.
-In accordance to the abovementioned framework, LECIF can handle very diverse datasets and take advantage of it to quantify functional conservation.
-Plants LECIF-score elucidated functional-genomics cross-species agreement without being correlated with other comparative-genomics sources (Fig. 6).
-Hence, probably reflecting a complementary side of the evolution.
-Despite the greater divergence between plants models compared to metazoans (Ho et al., 2014; Kwon and Ernst, 2021), both resources results are coungruent with a higher plant epigenomic/functional complexity probed by more states with species-specific features and lower values of LECIF-scores.
+We generated interspecies CS using hiHMM (Fig. 1).
+While this flexible framework provides a consistent definition of CS across multiple genomes, making the extrapolation of intraspecies analyses between them easier, the stack approach allows for an understanding of the potential epigenomic regulation over several tissues/conditions, such as differentiating constitutively active/repressive regions (Vu and Ernst, 2022).
+CS links with different types of evolutionary information set a foundation for the epigenomics interspecies perspective (Figs. 3 and 4; Supplementary Figs. S3 and S4).
+All approaches have trade-offs; thus, this resource should be considered complementary to and not a replacement for other single species/condition annotations.
+We obtained functional genomic conservation scores using LECIF.
+In accordance with the abovementioned framework, LECIF can handle very diverse datasets and take advantage of them to quantify functional conservation.
+Plant LECIF scores elucidated functional genomics cross-species agreement without being correlated with other comparative genomics sources (Fig. 6).
+This reflects a complementary side of evolution.
+Despite the greater divergence between plant models compared to metazoans (Ho et al., 2014; Kwon and Ernst, 2021), both resource results are congruent with a higher plant epigenomic/functional complexity probed by more states with species-specific features and lower LECIF scores.

-A major focus of this study was to illustrate an application of the generated resources.
-Due to the holistic approach adopted and exploiting that our inter-species CS could differ between constituvely active/repressive regions, we replicated two previously published models predicting paralogous functional divergence in Arabidopsis (Cusack et al., 2021; Ezoe et al., 2021) including our CS information.
-We evaluted if CS similarity could be a determinant of duplicates degree of functional divergence under the initial hypothesis that two paralogs covered by different state profiles are more likely to present distinct functions.
-Although models are far from being perfect, useful information about gene features can be extrapolated.
-These models independently reported CS information as relevant and including this type of data improved general redundancy predictions (Fig. 5).
-Thus, showing an example of how PlantFUNCO integrative resources could be effectively employed to genomic elements prediction.
+A major focus of this study was to illustrate the application of the generated resources.
+Due to the holistic approach adopted and exploiting that our interspecies CS could differ between constitutively active/repressive regions, we replicated two previously published models predicting paralogous functional divergence in Arabidopsis (Cusack et al., 2021; Ezoe et al., 2021), including our CS information.
+We determined whether CS similarity could be a determinant of duplicates’ degree of functional divergence under the initial hypothesis that two paralogs covered by different state profiles are more likely to present distinct functions.
+Although the models are far from perfect, useful information about gene features can be extrapolated.
+These models independently reported CS information as relevant, and including this type of data improved general redundancy predictions (Fig. 5).
+This shows an example of how PlantFUNCO’s integrative resources can be effectively employed to predict genomic elements.